ThePalaceProject/android-core/README.md

 module for Findaway licensees.
 Please get in touch with us if you have a Findaway license and want to produce a Findaway-enabled build.

+#### LCP DRM Support

+The project uses Readium's liblcp module to provide support for LCP content protection.
+This module must be available on the classpath when the `org.thepalaceproject.drm.enabled` property is true.
+Otherwise, the project will not compile.
+Please get in touch with us if you have an LCP license and want to produce a DRM-enabled build.

 ## Development

 ### Branching/Merging